BaedouAdeniyi/restaurant-revenue-analysis/README.md

 - Data Source: [Kaggle](https://www.kaggle.com/datasets/haseebindata/restaurant-orders)

 ## Business Questions
-- How does revenue vary over time (monthly)?
+- How has revenue performed over time, and what factors drive changes in revenue?
-- Which meal category generates the most revenue?
-- Which time of day generates the highest revenue and order volume?
+- Which time of day generates the most revenue, and what drives performance across different periods of the day?
+- How does product mix vary by time of day, and how does this influence revenue patterns?
-- Are there returning customers and what is their impact on revenue?
+- Do customers return, and what does the data suggest about customer retention behavior?
+- Are there identifiable low-performing periods or patterns that indicate opportunities for improvement or data limitations?

 ## Data Cleaning and Preparation
 The dataset was first reviewed for data quality issues, including missing values and duplicate records.
 No inconsistencies were found.